Zebra Barcode Printer FAQs

-The printer adjust the scale (gain) of the signals that that it receives from the media and ribbon sensors based on the specific media and ribbon combination being used.
-On the sensor profile, this essentially corresponds to moving the peak of the graph up or down to optimize the readings for your application.
+The printer adjusts the scale (gain) of the signals that it receives from the media and ribbon sensors based on the specific media and ribbon combination being used.
+On the sensor profile, this essentially corresponds to moving the peak of the graph up or down to optimise the readings for your application.

 When calibration is complete, RELOAD ALL displays.

-11. Open the printhead and pull the media forward until a label in positioned under the media sensor.
+11. Open the printhead and pull the media forward until a label is positioned under the media sensor.